raspberrypilearning/turing-test-lessons/Lesson-3/lesson-plan-3.md

 ### Learning Objectives

-- Know that computers follow a sequence of instructions to make something happen.
-- Understand how to use the Python Programming environment IDLE3.
-- Be able to create and debug a simple computer program in Python using print and user input.
+- Be able to add code to our Python programs on the Raspberry Pi to allow text to speak.

 ### Learning Outcomes